delfick/photons/docs/start/commandline/references.rst

       The product ID of the device as an integer.
 For example LIFX Tiles have the product ID of 55.

-   product_identifier
-      The identifier of the type of device.
-A list of available identifer strings is available on the :ref:`products <products>` page.

    cap
       A list of capability strings, i.e.